JooE

-Lee Joo-won (born August 18, 1999) better known by her stage name JooE (주이), is a South Korean singer.
+Lee Joo-won (born August 18, 1999) better known by her stage name JooE (주이), is a South Korean singer and rapper.
 She is a member of the girl group Momoland under former MLD Entertainment and current Inyeon Entertainment.

 Personal life

 JooE was born in Seoul, South Korea, She has an older brother named Lee Min Jae.
 On an episode of Radio Star, JooE revealed that she had undergone rhinoplasty in prior to joining MLD Entertainment.
 JooE cited singer IU as her role model, saying "IU sunbaenim.
 Of course she's gorgeous and an amazing singer, but I also find it respectful that she has a very pronounced perspective, and you can feel that in her music."

 Education

 JooE studied and graduated from Damoon Elementary School and Yongmun Middle School, she also graduated from Hanlim Multi Art School on February 9, 2018.

 Career

 2016–2022: Career with Momoland

 In 2016, JooE became a contestant in Finding Momoland, a show dedicated to select the members of the new girl group Momoland under MLD Entertainment.
 JooE joined MLD a month before Finding Momoland began.
 In June 2016, members JooE, alongside Nancy, Ahin, Hyebin, Yeonwoo, Jane and Nayun were selected as the seven finalists of Finding Momoland.
 After the members were selected, the group was formed and made their official debut with the mini album Welcome to Momoland, released on November 10, 2016.

 In 2018, JooE appeared in King of Mask Singer as Helicopter.
 In 2022, JooE became a contestant on JTBC's singing survival show The Second World, where she obtained fourth place.